qwer20108/effective-java-3rd-notes/Readme.md

 1. marker interfaces define a type that is implemented by instances of the marked class; marker annotations do not.

-uses the Serializable marker inter-face to indicate that a type is serializable.
+uses the Serializable marker interface to indicate that a type is serializable.
 The ObjectOutputStream.writeObject method, which serializes the object that is passed to it, requires that its argument be serializable.

 2. they can be targeted more precisely

+用 interface 可以繼承其他 mark interface 表示他是多個 mark interface

 If an annotation type is declared with target ElementType.TYPE, it can be applied to any class or interface.